It was like something took over my thoughts.

-I was constantly on edge, constantly anxious and exhausted – but unable to sleep.
+I was constantly on edge, constantly anxious and agitated.

 Thoughts that told me my babies would be better off without me.